NicholasMoser/WormsNotes/kerfuffle.md

 To disable low gravity for red bull, simply add a nop to the instruction at 0x800f766c.

+To disable quick walk for red bull, simply add a nop to the instruction at 0x800f76a0.

 This instruction calls `SetFloat()` on "Low.Gravity.Multiplier" in the function `OnEndPostLaunchDelay__25RedbullUtilityLogicEntity`.